 Starting a new site

-If you’re just starting out with a new site, then keep these tips in mind!
+If you’re starting with a new site, then keep these tips in mind!

 Site navigation is crucial

-Navigation is very important for your website.
+Navigation is vital for your website.
 Depending on your content, create an easy menu on what visitors need the most.